 Film music is one of the most essential elements in audiovisual story telling.
-To become a successful film music composer, you will need a lot of exercise and experience in different areas.
-During this course we will cover the various aspects of being a film music composer.
+To become a film music composer, you will need a lot of exercise and experience in different areas.
+During this course we will cover various aspects of being a film music composer.
 How does music in film work?
-What is the relationship with other disciplines such as editing and sound design?
-How to communicate with a director?
-What is the difference between film music and ‘normal’ music?
+How to compose film music?
+How does film music relate to the other ingredients of the sound track: dialogue & sound?
+How to communicate with the director, editor and sound designer?
 Using both theory and practical exercises, you will learn about the complicated tasks of a film music composer.

-Your main assignment is to compose music for a short film but short exercises on specific elements in film music will help you to get more insight and grip on ‘how to compose film music’.
-There will be many moments for feedback from your peers and from the course leader on work-in-progress.
+Every afternoon you will be busy composing music for a particular film scene, short film, commercial or animation.
+In the morning there will be lectures and presentations which will address the various specific elements in film music (and the related disciplines and contexts) that will help you to get more insight and grip on ‘how to compose film music’.
+There will be many (individual) moments for feedback from your peers and from the course leader on your work-in-progress.
 The course will also offer the possibility to differentiate between the course members so everyone can participate on a suitable level.

 Housing through Utrecht Summer School

-Rens Machielse E: firstname.lastname@example.org
+Rens Machielse | E: email@example.com